 “For the coming year, FY 2025, we are projecting very robust growth … but as we began to zero in on the precise details of the forecast for the coming year, it became clear we need to make some adjustments to expenses,” Provost and Senior Vice President for Academic Affairs David Madigan said in a speech to the faculty senate in February.
 “To achieve sustainable growth … expense growth cannot exceed revenue growth.”

-During FY 2023, the university compensated Madigan $1.04 million in total earnings in addition to providing him a $2.7 million home loan for the third consecutive year, according to the tax filings.
+During FY 2023, the university compensated Madigan $1.04 million in total earnings in addition to having listed on the form a $2.7 million home loan for the third consecutive year, according to the tax filings.

 Nyul did not say whether pay for administrators would be impacted by the university’s budget cuts.